dotQuestionmark/30DaysOfJava/README.md

 Java is a general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.

 ### Stable release: Java SE 14 / March 17, 2020;

+All the projects are licenced under [GNU GENERAL PUBLIC LICENSE](LICENSE)